 - Rage Against the Reflection: Gart smashes the mirror in his office bathroom.

 - Rich Bitch: Gart's wife Janie is a passive variation.
 She's cold, nearly emotionless, and is clearly using Gart's career to further their own social standings.
 It's apparent she doesn't care that his career path is making him stressed and miserable, and belittles his wish to live the simpler life.
-Later, when he expresses how badly he wants to quit his job, it's strongly implied she leaves Gart during his greatest time of need.
+The next morning, when he has a breakdown and expresses how badly he wants to quit his job, it's strongly implied she leaves Gart when he needed emotional support the most.

 - Rule of Three: It's the third time that Gart dreams of Willoughby that he actually departs the train.

 - Snow Means Death: Whenever Gart's shown on the train, and at the end when we see his corpse, it's during a November snowstorm.

 - Suspiciously Apropos Music: The final music the band plays in Willoughby is "Beautiful Dreamer".
 Subverted in that he's not "dreaming", per se.

 - Take That!: Against The '50s ideals, which was something Serling himself wasn't a fan of.